HackerST7/sm9-phisher/README.md

 ### Dependencies

-**sm9phisher** requires following programs to run properly -
+**SM9-phisher** requires following programs to run properly -
 - `git`
 - `curl`
 - `php`

-> All the dependencies will be installed automatically when you run **Zphisher** for the first time.
+> All the dependencies will be installed automatically when you run **SM9-phisher** for the first time.

 ### Tested on